Telehealth Resources for COVID-19

 Ohio is a national leader in providing problem gambling services to its citizens.
-The guiding document for the Ohio Department of Mental Health and Addiction Services is the Problem Gambling Strategic Plan.
+The guiding document for the Ohio Department of Mental Health and Addiction Services is the Problem Gambling Annual Report & Plan.

 - Problem Gambling Prevention Resource Guide

 - OhioMHAS SFY 19-20 Annual Report & Plan is now posted on the website

 Problem gambling assessment tools do NOT replace face-to-face evaluation with trained clinical professionals.

 The Brief Biosocial Gambling Screen (BBGS) is a 3-item survey designed to help people decide on their own whether to seek a formal evaluation of their gambling behavior.
 The BBGS is based on the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-IV) criteria for pathological gambling.
 For more information and to use the BBGS e-screener, please visit https://www.divisiononaddiction.org/resources1/bbgs-e-screener-2/